maxtsimon/webDev/README.md

 React App:

-1. Open your terminal in the directory you would like to create your application.
+1. Open your terminal in the directory you would like to create your application

 2. Run this command to create a React application named my-react-app: `npx create-react-app my-react-app`